 2006 Distinguished Alumnus Award

-Dr. Robert Smith, Stillwater, Okla., is being honored with the 2006 Distinguished Alumnus Award by the Kansas State College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-This award will be presented to Dr. Smith at the Alumni Center during the 68th Annual Conference for Veterinarians on June 5th.
+Dr. Robert Smith, Stillwater, Okla., was honored with the 2006 Distinguished Alumnus Award by the Kansas State College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+This award was presented to Dr. Smith at the Alumni Center during the 68th Annual Conference for Veterinarians on June 5, 2006.

 The Distinguished Alumnus Award is presented to a veterinarian with an outstanding career who has contributed to the success of the veterinary profession through service and professional groups.